-uGet is a free and Open-Source download manager for Linux.
-It's light and small but supports most important feautres that a good download manager should have. uGet recently released uget 2.0.4.
+uGet is a free and download manager for Linux.
+It’s light and small but supports the most important features that a good download manager should have. uGet recently released uget 2.0.4.
 You can easily install this simple yet powerful download manager on your Linux system.

 Here is the list of some features that make uGet useful.

 Isn’t it useful if you pause the download and resume it later?
 Obviously, it is. uGet supports resume compatibility.
 You can easily resume any paused download at a later time.